microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         Critical, // The button will be red
     };

-    runtimeclass Button
+    runtimeclass AppNotificationButton
     {
         // Button can use ToolTip instead of content which requires empty content.
         // Argument attribute is required and uses the ArgumentSerializer construct
         // to add arguments to the button.
-        Button();
+        AppNotificationButton();
-        Button(String content);
+        AppNotificationButton(String content);

-        Button AddArgument(String key, String value);
+        AppNotificationButton AddArgument(String key, String value);

         // Sets the IconUri for the button.
-        Button SetIconUri(Windows.Foundation.Uri iconUri);
+        AppNotificationButton SetIconUri(Windows.Foundation.Uri iconUri);

         // The tooltip for a button, if the button has an empty content string.
-        Button SetToolTip(String toolTip);
+        AppNotificationButton SetToolTip(String toolTip);

         // Sets the Button as context menu action.
-        Button UseContextMenuPlacement();
+        AppNotificationButton UseContextMenuPlacement();

-        // Sets the ButtonStyle to Success or Critical Button SetButtonStyle(ButtonStyle buttonStyle);
+        // Sets the ButtonStyle to Success or Critical AppNotificationButton SetButtonStyle(ButtonStyle buttonStyle);

         // Sets the ID of an existing TextBox in order to have this button display to the right of the input.
-        Button SetInputId(String inputId);
+        AppNotificationButton SetInputId(String inputId);

         // Launches the URI passed into the button when activated.
-        Button SetProtocolActivation(Windows.Foundation.Uri protocolUri);
+        AppNotificationButton SetProtocolActivation(Windows.Foundation.Uri protocolUri);
-        Button SetProtocolActivation(Windows.Foundation.Uri protocolUri, String targetApplicationPfn);
+        AppNotificationButton SetProtocolActivation(Windows.Foundation.Uri protocolUri, String targetApplicationPfn);

         // Retrieves the XML content of the button.
         String GetXml();
     };

-    runtimeclass ComboBox
+    runtimeclass AppNotificationComboBox
     {
-        ComboBox(String id);
+        AppNotificationComboBox(String id);

-        // Add a selection item to the ComboBox if InputType is ComboBox.
+        // Add a selection item to the AppNotificationComboBox if InputType is AppNotificationComboBox.
 The id parameter is used to retrieve the user input when the app is activated
         // and content is the displayed text for the item.
-        ComboBox AddSelection(String id, String content);
+        AppNotificationComboBox AddSelection(String id, String content);

+        // Adds a title to display on top AppNotificationComboBox SetTitle(String title);

-        // Sets the default selection to be displayed by the ComboBox ComboBox SetDefaultSelection(String id);
+        // Sets the default selection to be displayed by the AppNotificationComboBox AppNotificationComboBox SetDefaultSelection(String id);

         // Retrieves the XML content of the input.
         String GetXml();
     };

-    runtimeclass ProgressBar
+    runtimeclass AppNotificationProgressBar
     {
-        // ProgressBar binds to AppNotificationProgressData so the AppNotification will
+        // AppNotificationProgressBar binds to AppNotificationProgressData so the AppNotification will
         // receive every update to the status and value.
 In the WinAppSDK, these binding
         // values are static, so developers won't need to define these binding values
         // themselves.
-        ProgressBar();
+        AppNotificationProgressBar();

         // Adds the title binding value.
-        ProgressBar UseTitle();
+        AppNotificationProgressBar UseTitle();

         // Adds the valueStringOverride value.
-        ProgressBar UseValueStringOverride();
+        AppNotificationProgressBar UseValueStringOverride();

-        // Retrieves the XML content of the ProgressBar String GetXml();
+        // Retrieves the XML content of the AppNotificationProgressBar String GetXml();
     };